TheQooseGoose/TheQooseGoose/README.md

 - <img width="882" height="344" alt="image" src="https://github.com/user-attachments/assets/b923cee5-7f3e-488b-9ecc-15a0b3c61438" />
 - When all the individual houses finish spawning, we can define the number of house blueprints that exist in the level.
 When a client joins a session, they have to wait until they receive all the data from the houses before their local world generation can begin.
 Without this system, the client will initiate spawners for meshes like trees, without their session knowing where the blueprints are placed.
 As a consequence, clients risk spawning things like trees or rocks in places where the host did not, since the client-side spawners, without knowing the locations of existing blueprints (since the client is still joining and receiving data), would pass checks that otherwise did not pass for the host.
 I hope that makes sense.
 - <img width="743" height="221" alt="image" src="https://github.com/user-attachments/assets/0ae8d7ca-4304-45ef-98a5-36ebc500a0d2" />
 - Now that all the important blueprints have been placed into the level, we can start spawning the HISMs, such as trees, rocks, and bushes.
-For this example, we will examine the logic that the host needs to run for themselves, since the joining clients will use logic that is slightly different.
+For this example, we will examine the logic that the host needs to run for themself, since the joining clients will use logic that is slightly different.
 - <img width="331" height="367" alt="image" src="https://github.com/user-attachments/assets/7e923001-d695-4310-b6b2-182f35abc3e4" />
 - (The attached screenshot skips some logic.
 That logic just retrieves the generated seed and makes a cast to the game state).
 Going back to when we stored the objective locations, this is where those locations are used, starting with the "Mission Objective HISM Spawner" blueprint.
 It is spawned into the world and is fed the seed and the locations of the mission objectives.
 - <img width="433" height="346" alt="image" src="https://github.com/user-attachments/assets/7782a5ae-7f5f-4812-889b-ddb1db139bf3" />